Differentially Private Synthetic Data via Foundation Model APIs 1: Images: ( )

-For the conditional version of \algnameshort{} (\cref{alg:main_full}), since it does the unconditional version of \algnameshort{} for each class separately (discussed in \cref{sec:conditional}), adding or removing one sample will only influence the generation results of one class.
+For the \textbf{conditional version of \algnameshort{} (\cref{alg:main_full})}, since it does the unconditional version for each class separately (discussed in \cref{sec:conditional}), adding or removing one sample will only influence the results of one class.
 For that class, the impact due to the added/removed sample is also bounded, as seen in the privacy analysis above.
 Therefore, \cref{alg:main_full} is also DP.
-In fact, we can show that \emph{the privacy guarantee of \cref{alg:main_full} is the same as \cref{alg:main}}.
+In fact, we can show that \emph{the privacy guarantee of \cref{alg:main_full} is the same as \cref{alg:main}, and it protects the labels of samples in the same level as DP-SGD \cite{ghalebikesabi2023differentially}}.
 Please refer to \cref{app:alg} for more details.

 This privacy analysis implies that releasing all the (intermediate) generated sets $S_1,\dots,S_T$ also satisfies the same DP guarantees.
 Therefore \algnameshort{} provides the same privacy even from the API provider.